 As a historical consultant, Turtle provides content for corporate projects and interpretative design enterprises.

-In 2019, he devised and orchestrated the Past Tracks project for Iarnród Éireann/Irish Rail, bringing accessible, historical tales to Ireland’s busiest railway stations.
-The project is expected to extend to all stations nationwide in 2020.
+He devised and orchestrated the ongoing Past Tracks project for Iarnród Éireann/Irish Rail, bringing accessible, historical tales to Ireland’s busiest railway stations.

-A contributor to the television series 'Who Do You Think You Are?', Turtle travels around the world, presenting talks at corporate events and literary festivals.
+A contributor to the television series 'Who Do You Think You Are?' and the US podcast 'Backstory', Turtle presents history-based talks at corporate events and literary festivals around the world.

 'With a brilliant flourish, Turtle Bunbury’s open-handed, clear-sighted and finely written book is a veritable banner of wonderful stories.'